maudlin/outlookhelper/README.md

 Check pattern.md for more on the Office + AI Orchestrator Pattern we're introducing

+Check the Microsoft site for more information on developing devcontainers: https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/one-outlook
 ---

 ## 🔧 Features

 - Outlook task pane add-in
-- Reads email subject and body
+- Reads email subject and body (and metadata where appropriate)
 - Sends to AI endpoint for response suggestions
 - Secure HTTPS dev server via Yeoman + Webpack
 - Runs inside a VS Code devcontainer (with manual sideloading)